silvestreEsteban/silvestreEsteban/README.md

 - 👋 Hi, I’m @silvestreEsteban.
 My preferred name is Silvestre, but if you find that challenging to pronounce, I'm perfectly fine with Ves
-- 👀 I’m interested in writing code, I find front-end more enjoyable but I am fond of the full-stack experience.
+- 👀 I’m interested in writing code!
+I am fond of the full-stack experience.
 Outside of programming, I'm a dedicated martial artist training in traditional Shotokan Karate, and dabbling in Jiu-Jitsu.
 I am also a lover of video games, and reading books/manga!
 - 🌱 I’m currently learning TypeScript, PHP, Symfony, and refining my knowledge with JavaScript - more accurately React.js
 - 📫 Find me on LinkedIn - https://www.linkedin.com/in/silvestre-fernandez-1aaa0a2a9/
 - 😄 Pronouns: he/him